 3. Eat More Fruit & Veg

 A nutritious and balanced diet is key to boosting your energy.
 Fruit and veg is an important part of any healthy diet, so it’s essential to ensure that you’re getting enough.
+It can also help with mental fatigue and any brain fog symptom.

 Fruits such as avocados are full of healthy fats, helping them to act as natural energy boosters.
 Bananas are another great fruit to reach for if you want to boost your energy, as they’re packed with potassium.
 Potassium is associated with increasing energy levels, so it’s the perfect option!